Best Organizational Chart Software for Key Account Management

 - Present other types of information, such as business entity structures and data hierarchies

-The best organizational chart is one that allows this hapless key account manager to understand how to navigate the murky waters of value addition for clients.
+The best organizational software is one that allows this hapless key account manager to understand how to navigate the murky waters of value addition for clients.

 Which is where we come in!

-We’ve collated a list of the key features an ideal organizational chart software should certainly have to effectively help key account managers.
+We’ve collated a list of the key features that the best of the best organizational chart software should certainly have to effectively help key account managers.

 Superior UI and UX